Frequently Asked Questions

 10. How is Sahay different from OCEN?

-Sahay is an example LSP implementation on top of OCEN, just like BHIM is for UPI
+Sahay is a reference LSP implementation on top of OCEN, just like BHIM is for UPI

 11. When is this infrastructure expected to be ready and operational?